MustcodeQ/Cryptop-NFT-Marketplace/README.md

 Must Code - NFT Marketplace
-Must Code - NFT Marketplace is a decentralized platform where users can create, buy, sell, and trade Non-Fungible Tokens (NFTs).
+Must Code - NFT Marketplace this is just a front-end of  decentralized platform where users can create, buy, sell, and trade Non-Fungible Tokens (NFTs).
 Built on blockchain technology, it offers a secure, transparent, and user-friendly interface for artists, creators, and collectors to interact with digital assets.

 Features
 Mint NFTs: Easily create and list unique digital assets on the blockchain.